forrestfwilliams/MultiRTC/README.md

 Currently, only the OPERA DEM is supported.
 This is a global Height Above Ellipsoid DEM sourced from the [COP-30 DEM](https://portal.opentopography.org/raster?opentopoID=OTSDEM.032021.4326.3).
 In the future, we hope to support a wider variety of automatically retrieved and user provided DEMs.

 ## Calibration & Validation Subcommands
 MultiRTC includes three calibration and validation (cal/val) subcommands for assessing the geometric and radiometric quality of SAR products.
-These tools are useful for analyzing co-registration, geolocation accuracy, and impulse response performance.
+These tools are useful for analyzing geolocation, co-registration, and impulse response performance.

 ### `ale` Absolute Location Error
-Quantifies the geolocation accuracy of a SAR image by comparing known corner reflectors at the Rosamond California site with their positions in the geocoded image.
+Quantifies the geolocation accuracy of a SAR image by comparing known corner reflectors at the Rosamond, California site with their positions in the geocoded image.

 Usage:
 ```bash